CropLifeCanada/chemistry-policymanual/index.md

 ## 2019 Meeting schedule

+- December 5, 2019 – GrowCanada Conference, Calgary
-- January 22, 2019 - Calgary
+- January 28, 2020 – Calgary
-- April 16, 2019 – teleconference/webinar
+- March 10, 2020 – Teleconference/webinar
-- May 1, 2019 - Spring Dialogue Days, Ottawa
+- May 26, 2020 – Spring Dialogue Days, Ottawa
+- July 14, 2020 – Teleconference/webinar
-- September 17, 2019 – Edmonton, Alberta
+- September 3, 2020 – Guelph
-- December 5, 2019 - GrowCanada, Calgary
+- December 3, 2020 – GrowCanada Conference, Ottawa

 ## Fungicides: Pollinator health (see also Pollinators and neonics)

-May 2019, Quarterly
+September 2019, Quarterly

-- That we work collaboratively with bee keepers in British Columbia to better understand the causes of poor colony health after pollination of blueberry crops.
+- That we work collaboratively with the beekeeping and agricultural communities to better understand the causes of poor colony health after pollination of blueberry crops.
 - That bee health is a complex issue impacted by a number of factors and the plant science industry is committed to doing its part to protect pollinators.
 - That the plant science industry supports sound, science-based decision making around the use of pesticides as this relates to pollinator health.

 ## Fungicides: Value of co-formulated products

-May 2019     Quarterly
+September 2019     Quarterly

 - That co-formulated fungicides effectively and efficiently deliver broader spectrum pest control and help ensure that pests that may be resistant to a mode of action are effectively controlled.
 - That co-formulated fungicides make it easier for growers to mix and ensure proper rates by providing uniform, stable products in a single container.